abhishek1769/Automatic-temperature-meter-with-live-feedback/README.md

-# Obstacle-Detector-using-Arduino
+# Automatic temperature meter with live feedback
-Worked on a project in IOT technology which involved a robotic car detecting obstacles and change its path accordingly using Arduino, GPS module, Bluetooth module, DRS and sensors.
+Worked on a project in IOT technology which involved a temperature meter detecting continous change in temperature and giving live output through internet and websites.